Meet our instructors

 View a detailed consultant profile on Art Frohwerk.

-Elise Glassman is a project manager in the University of Washington’s Strategy Management Office.
+Elise Glassman is a project manager in University of Washington’s Strategic Consulting, and also for UW Sustainability.
 She received her B.A. in Germanic Linguistics from the UW and has since completed certificates in novel writing and in technical communications, as well as achieved her green belt in Lean Six Sigma.
 She has supervised and mentored a variety of interns over the course of her nine-year career at the UW and has managed several iterations of internship programs.

 Linda Golley has been a health worker and activist for 38 years.
 She particularly enjoys working with patients from low-income, immigrant, homeless, and disabled communities.